the-low-res-artist/rpgforge.docs/src/download.md

 ![install_unity_version.png](./../media/download/install_unity_version.png)

-Before installation, select the additionnal WebGL Build Support (to be able to export your projects in WebGL, usefull for itch.io for example)
+Before runnig the download + installation, select the additionnal WebGL Build Support (to be able to export your projects in WebGL, usefull for itch.io for example).
+If not, it is always possible to download it later.

 ![install_webgl.png](./../media/download/install_webgl.png)

-You can see the download and installation progress in the Unity Hub.
+Once you have clicked [Install] you can see the download and installation progress in the Unity Hub.
 ![install_progress.png](./../media/download/install_progress.png)

 ## Download RPG Power Forge